openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-kds-ext.md

  - `source` - The identity requesting a ticket.
  - `destination` - The target for which the ticket will be valid.
- - `timestamp` - Current timestamp from the requestor.
+ - `timestamp` - Current timestamp from the requester.
  - `nonce` - Random single use data.

 A timestamp and a nonce are necessary to avoid replay attacks.